hastenax/installation-python-tensorflow/ubuntu14.04/README.md

 Install tensorflow or tensorflow-gpu
 ---
-- `sudo -H pip install tensorflow` or
+- `sudo -H pip3 install tensorflow`
+or
-- `sudo -H pip install tensorflow-gpu`
+- `sudo -H pip3 install tensorflow-gpu`

 That's it!
 Run /tests/ to check the installation.